 As a condition of this approval, you must notify us of any changes which would affect the characteristics of this discharge.
 The self-monitoring reporting requirements and all other conditions of the above referenced approvals remain in effect.

-Rotand A. Biehl
+Roland A. Biehl Environmental Assistant Engineer

-Jonathon Sprague
+pc: Doug Mendoza Jonathon Sprague

 File: SD, ST LOUIS AIRPORT FUSRAP SITE [9012138501], SP801

 DEPARTMENT OF THE ARMY ST. LOUIS DISTRICT, CORPS OF ENGINEERS 8945 LATTY AVENUE BERKELEY, MISSOURI 63134